kalpesh-d/Tea-cozy-Codecademy/README.md

 ## Built with
 * HTML
 * CSS
-* Git, GitHub and GitHub Pages
+* Git, GitHub and VScode

 ## How to use
 1. Clone the repository and change directory.